-- 8.7.
-The school will follow their local authority's procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education 2018 and the school's Managing Allegations policy and procedures. - 8.8.
-Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and Plymouth CAST's HR Team in making this decision. - 8.9.
-In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of Governors with advice as in 24.8 above. - 8.10.
+- 9.8.
+Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and Plymouth CAST's HR Team in making this decision. - 9.9.
+In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of Governors with advice as in 24.8 above. - 9.10.
 In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events that will be stored under our own secure systems and may be produced in the event of any allegation.
 We recognise that such accounts must not constitute an official statement and the reporting person must not be questioned over their disclosure at this stage.
-All such accounts will be hand written by the individual completing the report, signed and dated, with the full name of the writer clearly visible on the document. - 8.11.
-Our lettings agreement, for other users of school premises, requires that the organiser will manage the suspension of adults, where necessary, from the relevant school site. - 8.12.
-Abuse of a position of trust: All staff are aware that inappropriate behaviour towards pupils is unacceptable and that their conduct towards pupils must be beyond reproach. - 8.13.
+All such accounts will be hand written by the individual completing the report, signed and dated, with the full name of the writer clearly visible on the document. - 9.11.
+Our lettings agreement, for other users of school premises, requires that the organiser will manage the suspension of adults, where necessary, from the relevant school site. - 9.12.
+Abuse of a position of trust: All staff are aware that inappropriate behaviour towards pupils is unacceptable and that their conduct towards pupils must be beyond reproach. - 9.13.
 Staff understand that under the Sexual Offences Act 2003, it is an offence for a person over the age of 18 to have a sexual relationship with a person under the age of 18, where the person is in a position of trust, even if the relationship is consensual.
-This means that any sexual activity between a member of school staff and a pupil under age 18 may be a criminal offence, even if that pupil is over the age of consent. - 8.14.
+This means that any sexual activity between a member of school staff and a pupil under age 18 may be a criminal offence, even if that pupil is over the age of consent. - 9.14.
 Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing including content placed on social media sites.

-9. Whistle-blowing
+10. Whistle-blowing

-- 9.1.
-We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 9.2.
+- 10.1.
+We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 10.2.
 All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in the school's safeguarding arrangements.
 If necessary, they should speak to the Designated 'Whistleblowing' Governor on their local governing board or the Local Authority Designated Officer within the local authority where the school is located for further advice and guidance.
-Staff should also read and follow the Trust's Whistleblowing Policy. - 9.3.
+Staff should also read and follow the Trust's Whistleblowing Policy. - 10.3.
 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - 9.4.
+Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - 10.4.
 Whistle-blowing re the Headteacher should be made to the Chair of the Governing Board whose contact details should be recorded at the beginning of this policy.

-10. Child Protection Procedures
+11. Child Protection Procedures